kaushik88/kaushik88.github.io/_posts/2016-07-18-offering-advice.md

 I've been lucky to have great mentors and friends and I've always loved those conversations.
 A few things I've learnt on offering advice -

 1. State your **assumption and bias** - This is probably the most important thing and it really helps the other person.
-It helps the other person understand your situation or motivation and also makes them evaluate if it applies to them.
+It helps the other person understand your situation or motivation and also makes them evaluate if your assumptions applies to them.

 2. Let the other person talk - Be a good listener, sometimes the other person just wants to brainstorm ideas with someone.